-There are an estimated 200,000 women currently serving in active duty in the armed forces, and this number is expected to grow.1 In fact, the women veterans population is expected to increase from 9% to 17% by 2043.1 The prevalence of posttraumatic stress disorder (PTSD) among women veterans has been increasing throughout the years due to the dynamic change of women’s roles in the armed forces.
+Representing 16% of the American military, just over 200,000 women currently serve in American armed forces.
+Experts expect the population of women veterans to increase from 9% to 17% by 2043.
+The prevalence of posttraumatic stress disorder (PTSD) among women veterans has been increasing throughout the years due to the dynamic change of women’s roles in the armed forces.

 In the 1700s, women took on supportive roles such as cooks, nurses, laundresses, and seamstresses.
-Since the lifting of the ban of women participating in direct combat by the Department of Defense in 2013, women are now more prominent on the front lines with their male comrades in active duty and direct combat roles.2 These roles are more prominent in the latest cohorts associated with Operation Enduring Freedom (OEF), Operation Iraqi Freedom (OIF), and current issues of Iraq and Afghan conflict.
+Since the lifting of the ban of women participating in direct combat by the Department of Defense in 2013, women are now more prominent on the front lines with their male comrades in active duty and direct combat roles.

 With no limitations to partake in active duty and direct combat roles, women in the armed forces are now exposed more frequently to specific stressors that put them at higher risk for developing mental health disorders such as PTSD.

-For the recent women veterans population that participated in OEF/OIF conflicts, rates indicate women have a 1.7 to 2.5 higher chances of developing PTSD than male veterans.2 It has been recognized that OEF/OIF women veterans are likely to seek help more than men but typically utilize non-military centered primary care services.3 Common barriers that prevent women veterans from obtaining health care services from the United States Department of Veteran Affairs (VA) are knowledge deficits in eligibility of these services and the availability of gender-sensitive services for their condition.3
+Common barriers that prevent women veterans from obtaining health care services from the United States Department of Veteran Affairs (VA) are knowledge deficits in eligibility of these services and the availability of gender-sensitive services for their condition.

-As nurse practitioners (NPs) and physician assistants (PAs) are assimilating into primary care provider (PCP) roles, we need to be aware of the strong prevalence of PTSD in this small but growing population and understand how to appropriately assess, screen, diagnose, treat, and manage this condition.
+Nurse practitioners (NPs) and physician assistants (PAs) assimilating into primary care provider (PCP) roles need to be aware of the strong prevalence of PTSD in this small but growing population.
+They need to understand how to appropriately assess, screen, diagnose, treat, and manage this condition.

 What is PTSD?

-The American Psychiatric Association (APA) defines PTSD as a condition that causes significant distress or impairment from exposure to actual or threatened death, serious injury, or sexual violation.4 PTSD is diagnosed when symptoms from the following four distinct symptom clusters are experienced 30 days after the traumatic event: intrusion, avoidance, negative alternations in cognition and mood, and alterations in arousal and reactivity.
+The American Psychiatric Association (APA) defines PTSD as a condition that causes significant distress or impairment from exposure to actual or threatened death, serious injury, or sexual violation.
+PTSD is diagnosed when symptoms from the following four distinct symptom clusters are experienced 30 days after the traumatic event:

 Direct combat exposure

 Women veterans in the OEF/OIF and Afghan and Iraq conflict cohort experience more combat exposure than women in the past eras.
-In one survey with 185 female OEF/OIF women veterans who have PTSD, 70% stated that they had at least one combat experience which involved improvised explosive devices, incoming artillery, rocket, or mortar fire while some witnessed dead bodies or human remains.3 Research demonstrates there is a strong correlation between elevated stress and uncontrollable threat of one’s life, combat-related injury and experience, and the development of PTSD symptoms in women veterans when compared to men.2,3,8
+In one survey with 185 female OEF/OIF women veterans who have PTSD, 70% stated that they had at least one combat experience involving improvised explosive devices, incoming artillery, rocket, or mortar fire while some witnessed dead bodies or human remains.

 Military Sexual Trauma (MST)

 Another significant stressor that puts women veterans at high risk of developing PTSD is exposure to MST.
-One in five women veterans have reported experiencing MST.9 Research has shown that OIF/OEF women veterans who experience MST are five to eight times more likely to develop PTSD compared to those with no history of MST.3 MST is defined by the VA as any sexual activity against one’s will which involve being pressured into sexual activities, unable to consent to sexual activities, or being physically forced into sexual activities.3 Other experiences include unwanted sexual touching or grabbing, threatening, offensive remarks about a person’s body or sexual activities, and/or threatening or unwelcome sexual advances.3 Along with the traumatic experience, women veterans have claimed that symptoms are exacerbated from the stress associated with not wanting to break unit cohesion and therefore, feeling isolated.9
+One in five women veterans have reported experiencing MST.
+Research has shown that OIF/OEF women veterans who experience MST are five to eight times more likely to develop PTSD compared to those with no history of MST.